 - Organizations, tribes, agencies and businesses from all over the Y-K region attended the 2019 Y-K Energy, Environment, Economy Work Session in Bethel.
-This work session was an opportunity to reflect on the Y-K CEDS, identify priority actions and next steps and continue to foster connections and partnerships between Y-K partners around the region.3 - The Calista-sponsored Best in the West business competition has given startup training and funding to more than 75 businesses in the region over the past decade; 80 percent of them are still in business today.
+This work session was an opportunity to reflect on the Y-K CEDS, identify priority actions and next steps and continue to foster connections and partnerships between Y-K partners around the region. - The Best in the West business competition, sponsored by Calista and the Bethel Community Services Foundation, has given startup training and funding to more than 75 businesses in the region over the past decade; 80 percent of them are still in business today.
 In the 2019 competition, winners received a total of \$33,500.4